ericl/dbconnect/README.md

 To connect to a Databricks cluster, 3 things are required:
 1. **Databricks URL Endpoint** (e.g.: “https://<your org name>.cloud.databricks.com”)
-1. **Databricks User token:** After login to Databricks, from the top right user menu, you can click on “User Settings” and then go to “Access Tokens” tab to generate a new token
+1. **Databricks User token:** After login to Databricks, from the top right user menu, you can click on “User Settings” and then go to “Access Tokens” tab to generate a new token.
+Make sure you copy and paste this token when it's displayed on the screen, as this will be the only opportunity to capture it.
 ![Token](https://github.com/ToddGreenstein/dbconnect/blob/master/images/token.png)
 ![Token](https://github.com/ToddGreenstein/dbconnect/blob/master/images/token2.png)
 1. **Databricks Cluster ID:** You also need the cluster ID you created with the custom runtime version.
 You can obtain the cluster ID from the URL as shown: